folke/snacks.nvim/docs/gitbrowse.md

   branch = nil, ---@type string? line_start = nil, ---@type number? line_end = nil, ---@type number?
+  ---@type boolean
-  -- patterns to transform remotes to an actual URL remote_patterns = {
+  only_upstream_remote = false, -- if branch = nil and upstream of the current branch is found, do not consider other remotes -- patterns to transform remotes to an actual URL remote_patterns = {
     { "^(https?://.*)%.git$"              , "%1" },